 Determination of Salient Human Rights Issues

 Globally and on an ongoing basis, our Sustainable Development (SD) framework is implemented based on operation-specific factors and influences, including regional context, type of operation and social setting.
-Essential to this framework is the SD Risk Register process, which prioritizes risks that could have the potential for negative consequences to our business and our stakeholders as it relates to areas including health and safety, respect for human rights, the environment and community stability and economic impacts.
-Our SD Risk Register process is being updated in 2018.
-Updates will include more robust categorical definitions for risk evaluation and will more clearly incorporate human rights considerations are integrated throughout the SD risk register category definitions to reflect the broader scope of potential impacts relevant to our business activities such as outlined in our dashboard.
+Essential to this framework is the SD Risk Register process, which prioritizes risks that could have the potential for negative consequences to our business and our stakeholders as it relates to areas including health and safety, respect for human rights, the environment, and community stability and economic impacts.
+Our SD Risk Register process has been updated in 2018 and human rights considerations are integrated throughout the SD risk register category definitions to reflect the broader scope of potential impacts relevant to our business activities such as outlined in our dashboard.
 The updated SD risk register categories and definitions will assist sites in identifying, preventing and/or mitigating potential impacts to rights holders.
 When evaluating each of the SD risk categories, operations consider where they may be at risk of causing or contributing to adverse impacts to individuals rights.
 This reflects our efforts to further integrate respect for human rights into our existing sustainable development management systems.

 In addition, salient human rights issues are being identified on a site-by-site basis as we continue to implement our site-level HRIA methodology.
 This is being done on a risk-basis (as determined by the Corporate HRIA) – as well as other practical considerations.
 Our Dashboard outlines the scope of this methodology, which is described further in the Assessing Impacts section.
 The results of (and methodology behind) our Corporate and site-level HRIAs continue to be subject to feedback from international-level stakeholders.
 Most recently, we organized one set of international stakeholders calls in 2017 focused on planning for the Cerro Verde HRIA and another set of calls in early 2018 on the results of the Cerro Verde HRIA and next steps.

 PHOTO DESCRIPTION: The wastewater treatment plant for the City of Arequipa supplements existing water supplies to support Cerro Verde’s expansion.
 As a result, regional water quality is improving.